To say that the COVID-19 pandemic has been a challenging experience from a mental health standpoint would be an understatement.

 Anxiety and Obsessive-Compulsive Disorder (OCD) Symptoms Due to COVID-19

-One aspect of the pandemic that has negatively affected many people is feeling anxious, in general, and symptoms of obsessive-compulsive disorder (OCD) specifically.
+One aspect of the pandemic that has negatively affected many people is feeling anxious, in general or experiencing symptoms of health anxiety.
+More specifically, some are experiencing symptoms of obsessive-compulsive disorder (OCD).
 It’s common to see hand sanitizer everywhere, and businesses advertise how they keep their facilities clean.
-Not to mention, frequent handwashing has become the norm.
+Not to mention, frequent hand washing has become the norm.

 People who already struggle with OCD may have noticed an increase in symptoms, and for some, these requirements might trigger OCD for the first time.
 Also, we’ve all been feeling anxious in general during this pandemic.